-Amanda Manitach’s work has been exhibited at venues including Tacoma Art Museum, Frye Art Museum, Bellevue Arts Museum, Lawrimore Project and Planthouse Gallery.
-She is represented by Roq la Rue Gallery in Seattle.
+Manitach’s work has been exhibited at the Frye Art Museum, Bellevue Arts Museum and Tacoma Art Museum.
 From 2012-2015 she served as curator of Hedreen Gallery at Seattle University.
-She co- founded and co-directed multiple mixed-use arts spaces in Seattle’s Capitol Hill neighborhood, including TMRW Party (2014) and The Factory (2015-16).
-She holds a BA in Literature (2001) from Oral Roberts University, Tulsa, OK.
+She co- founded and co-directed multiple mixed-use arts spaces in Seattle’s Capitol Hill neighborhood, including TMRW Party and The Factory.

 "The unseen history of Amanda Manitach's ecstatic drawings and videos is her actual experience crawling, crying out, and rolling around on the floors of the neocharismatic churches of her Texas childhood while her father preached.
 Tongues were spoken.
 Humans barked, roared, and hissed.
 There was hysteria, and it was called good—as opposed to the symptoms of the 19th-century "women's condition" that Manitach later came to love and also to imbue into her art.
 Using just pencil on paper, she summons writhing visions of wadded-up fabric that appear to have been exorcised of some wild force.
 Or florid, syphilitic labia.
 Her videos might picture her mashing her foot into a stiletto that already contains a pool of bruise-blue paint and a piece of soaked bread.
 Or masturbating.
 (You see the ceiling she saw, then an electric shade of green that flashed on the screen when she dropped the iPhone to the ground.)"